Popeye: A Unified Visual-Language Model for Multi-Source Ship Detection from Remote Sensing Imagery: Introduction

 \section{Introduction}

-\IEEEPARstart{S}{hip} detection in the present work refers to the technique to accurately identify ship locations from the remote sensing (RS) imagery with complex background interference \cite{bo2021ship}.
+\IEEEPARstart{S}{hip} detection in the present work refers to the technique to accurately identify ship locations from the remote sensing (RS) imagery with complex background interference \cite{han2021shipyolo}.
 Intelligent ship detection is critical for the analyses and monitoring of marine environments\cite{cui2019dense}.
-It is used in a wide range of fields such as maritime safety, border and territorial defense, naval warfare, environmental protection, search and rescue operations, maritime traffic control, and fishery management\cite{dong2018ship}.
+It is used in a wide range of fields such as maritime safety, border and territorial defense\cite{10547418}, naval warfare\cite{zhu2010novel}, environmental protection, search and rescue operations, maritime traffic control\cite{wang2021review}, and fishery management\cite{dong2018ship}.

 In the field of ship detection, many deep learning algorithms have been proposed.
-For the optical ship RS images analyses, the development of horizontal bounding box (HBB) detection methods, including CFF-SDN\cite{zhang2020intelligent} and Li \textit{et al.}\cite{li2021domain}, alongside oriented bounding box (OBB) detection methods such as RR-CNN\cite{liu2017rotated} and Li \textit{et al.}\cite{li2020novel}, has significantly improved the accuracy of optical ship detection.
-For synthetic aperture radar (SAR) ship image interpretation, many HBB algorithms such as CP-FCOS, etc.\cite{sun2021anchor,chen2020sar,zhu2020rapid,zhao2020attention,chang2019ship}, as well as OBB ones including He \textit{et al.}\cite{he2021learning} and R-FCOS\cite{zhao2021anchor} have been proposed to enhance the performance of SAR ship detection.
-However, those are limited to handling individual detection tasks or single-source scenarios, rendering them incapable of uniformly interpreting multi-source ship images and performing multi-granularity detection within one framework, and subsequently constraining their applications to real-world problems.
-Therefore, this paper focuses on developing a novel unified ship interpretation framework for multi-source ship images, capable of both HBB, OBB detection, and segmentation.
+For the optical ship RS images analyses, the development of horizontal bounding box (HBB) detection methods, including CFF-SDN\cite{zhang2020intelligent} and Li \emph{et al.}\cite{li2021domain}, alongside oriented bounding box (OBB) detection methods such as RR-CNN\cite{liu2017rotated} and Li \emph{et al.}\cite{li2020novel}, has significantly improved the accuracy of optical ship detection.
+For synthetic aperture radar (SAR) ship image interpretation, many HBB algorithms including CP-FCOS\cite{sun2021anchor}, SSDv2\cite{chen2020sar}, Zhu \emph{et al.}\cite{zhu2020rapid}, ARPN\cite{zhao2020attention}, and Chang \emph{et al.}\cite{chang2019ship}, as well as OBB ones such as He \emph{et al.}\cite{he2021learning} and R-FCOS\cite{zhao2021anchor} have been proposed to enhance the performance of SAR ship detection.
+However, those are limited to handling individual detection tasks or single-source scenarios, rendering them incapable of uniformly interpreting multi-source ship images and performing multi-granularity detection within one framework.
+The aforementioned characteristics show that those algorithms lack generalization ability, constraining their applications to real-world problems.